pewriebontal/resume/README.md

 - Make
 - Pandoc
 - XeLaTeX
-- Microsoft fonts (for the Georgia font used in the template)
+- Aptos font (used in the template)

 ### Installation